acdvs/dealbot/SECURITY.md

 # Security Policy

-## Reporting a Vulnerability
+## Reporting a vulnerability

-If a vulnerability is found that could cause harm to Discord servers and/or users, send an email to acdavies001@gmail.com with as much detail as possible and steps required to reproduce the issue.
+If a vulnerability is found that could cause harm to Discord servers or users, send an email to acdavies001@gmail.com with as much detail as possible and steps required to reproduce the issue.